-Despite the positive outlook presented above, widespread benefits of AI won't materialize without appropriate investment, education, and a legal framework to safeguard ethical research, development, and innovation (Novitske, 2018; Cisse, 2018) along with access to a deep pool of data that is relevant to Africa and initiatives to build trust (Pillay and Access Partnership, 2018).
+Despite the positive outlook presented above, widespread benefits of AI won't materialize without appropriate investment, education, and a legal framework to safeguard ethical research, development, and innovation [20, 68] along with access to a deep pool of data that is relevant to Africa and initiatives to build trust [72].
 The crucial importance of ensuring sufficient representative data is available cannot be overstated.
-One study targeting machine translation of over thirty African languages showed that participatory research offer a potential scalable solution to this problem (Nekoto et al., 2020).
+One study targeting machine translation of over thirty African languages showed that participatory research offer a potential scalable solution to this problem [66].

 Support from foreign agencies can help, particularly where it is collaborative and well-targeted.
-One example is the strategic partnership with the Smart Africa alliance (Smart Africa, 2021) for a digitial Africa, supported by the German Federal Ministry for Economic Cooperation and Development (Digital Africa, 2021).
+One example is the strategic partnership with the Smart Africa alliance [79] for a digital Africa, supported by the German Federal Ministry for Economic Cooperation and Development [23].
 This program aims to advance Africa's development through digital innovations.
-The FAIR Forward - Artificial Intelligence for All program (FAIR Forward, 2021), also funded by the German government, seeks to strengthen local technical know-how on AI in Africa and Asia.
+The FAIR Forward-Artificial Intelligence for All program [29], also funded by the German government, seeks to strengthen local technical know-how on AI in Africa and Asia.
 To date, they have formed partnerships with five countries, four in Africa (Ghana, Rwanda, South Africa, and Uganda), and the fifth with India.
-Other programs target the promotion of tech start-ups, e.g. the Make-IT Initiative (Make-IT, 2021) and Google Startups Accelerator Africa (Google Startup, 2021).
+Other programs target the promotion of tech start-ups, e.g. the Make-IT Initiative [58] and Google Startups Accelerator Africa [34].